navigatorsvs1232009/navigatorsvs1232009/README.md

 - 📫 How to reach me ...

-#### Skype: live:navigatorsvs
 #### E-mail: ks5470219@gmail.com
 #### Telegram: @ks547
 #### My-rezume: https://clck.ru/32Knkc

 # 👀 ...

-I'm a JavaScript/Front-end engineer.
 I like to code and i can spend a lot of time doing intresting projects

 # 🌱 ...